aravind12c/javaseleniumcucumber/README.md

 Java, Cucumber, Selenium Webdriver, JUnit, Extent Report

 ## Prerequisites
-- Use right Chromedriver as per your chrome version (src/main/resources -> driver -> chromedriver.exe)
+- Use right Chromedriver as per your chrome version (src/main/resources -> driver -> chromedriver.exe) {If you are using Mac/Linux, please update the Chromedriver accordingly.}
 - Java 8 and above
 - Any IDE
 - For Cucumber's actual flavour, install a plugin for cucumber in IDE and convert project into cucumber project